 When a wave has a single amplitude value over an infinite length, it is said to have perfect spatial coherence.
 The significant interference that is present between the range of separation and the two points can be used to define the diameter of the coherence area, Ac.

-Coherent source of light are those sources which emit a light wave having the same frequency, wavelength and in the same phase or they have a constant phase difference.
-A coherent source forms sustained interference patterns when superimposition of waves occur and the positions of maxima and minima are fixed.
+Coherent sources of light are those sources which emit a light wave having the same frequency, wavelength and in the same phase, or they have a constant phase difference.
+A coherent source forms sustained interference patterns when the superimposition of waves occurs, and the positions of maxima and minima are fixed.

-Some of the common examples of coherent sources are;
+Some of the common examples of coherent sources are given below:

 Characteristics of Coherent Sources